modelscope/FunASR/README.md

 | Cost | Free | Free | $0.006/min+ |
 | CPU viable | ✅ 17x realtime | ❌ Too slow | N/A |

 Planning a switch from Whisper or a cloud ASR provider?
-Use the [migration guide](./docs/migration_from_whisper.md) to benchmark representative audio, map features, and roll out safely.
+Use the [migration guide](./docs/migration_from_whisper.md) and [benchmark example](./examples/migration/) to test representative audio, map features, and roll out safely.

 ---